Relations between Aborigines

 The Female Bushranger

 In the novel, The Chant of Jimmie Blacksmith, author Thomas Kenneally built a horror story around the struggles of a mixed heritage identity.
-Based upon the true story of Jimmy Governor, Kenneally weaved a stereotype of two cultures that just couldn't mix.
+Based upon the true story of Jimmy Governor, Kenneally weaved a narrative of two cultures that just couldn't mix.
+It was narrative that seemed to build a stereotype that white and black society were irreconcilable and that mixed race children would suffer mental problems.
 While Jimmy Governor may have had some trouble reconciling his mixed heritage, the bushranger Mary Anne Bugg certainly did not.

 Mary Ann was born near Gloucester in New South Wales in 1834.
 Her father was a ex-Convict named James Bugg.
 Her mother was an Aboriginal woman named Charlotte.
 The blending of Aboriginal and European features made Mary an extremely beautiful lady, a beauty she would exploit later in life.

 In addition to giving her beautiful features, Mary's mixed heritage allowed her to gain a diverse set of skills that helped her immensely.
-From her mother, Mary learnt how to survive in the Australian bush.
-She learnt how to make shelter and find food.
+From her mother, Mary learnt how to survive in the Australian bush by making shelters and finding food.
 From her father, Mary gained the opportunity to go to boarding school where she learnt to read, write and carry herself like a refined European lady.
 Her ability to carry herself like a lady, or live like a bushman, gave Mary the ability to seamlessly slip between worlds.

 At the age of 14, Mary married a shepherd named Edmund Baker and the couple moved to Mudgee.
 The couple were employed by a Mrs. Garbutt whose son James was involved with a cattle thief named Frederick Ward.
 Mary and Ward probably formed an instant attraction to each other.